GlobalFishingWatch/gpsdio-segment/README.rst

     :target: https://magnum.travis-ci.com/SkyTruth/gpsdio-segment

 Segment a stream of messages into continuous tracks.
+For more information, see :doc:`this README`<gpsdio_segment/README.md>`.

 Usage